Cosillow/NES-media/README.md

 ### Known Issues
 - if you run into a permissions issue, run this first: `chmod +x ./*.sh`
 ### How it Works
 The script will reduce each file size to the argument specified, inserting them into a sub-directory.
-Then, it will index the photos, creating a simple js array in: `/resources/js/imgLocations.json`, which will be read with AJAX on page load.
+Then, it will index the photos, creating a simple js array in, which will be read with AJAX on page load: `/resources/js/imgLocations.json`